-3. Representative Office (RO)
+4. Commercial Representative Office (CRO)

-A RO is prohibited from undertaking profit-making activities including buying or selling of goods or services and construction.
-A RO uses the name of its principal e.g. "Representative Office of XYZ Co.Ltd.".
+A CRO is prohibited from undertaking profit-making activities including the sales of goods or services and construction.
+A CRO is required to use the name of its principal e.g., ' Commercial Representative Office of XYZ Co., Ltd.".

-Requirements for foreign investors
+Requirements for all companies and investors

-For a foreign company, the full name, address, nationality of the foreign investor and the number of shares held in the company are required to be disclosed to the MoC.
+For a company, the full name, address and nationality of the investors, as well as the number of shares held in the company by each investor are required to be disclosed to the MoC.

-For a Branch, the place of registration of the foreign company, details of its structure and other information in the prescribed documents need to be disclosed to the MoC.
+For a Branch of a foreign company, the place of registration of the foreign company, details of its structure and other information in the prescribed documents need to be disclosed to the MoC.

-For a RO, the requirements are the same as for a Branch.
+For a CRO, the requirements are the same as for a Branch.

-If the company or branch needs to apply for a particular license to carry out its business operations, additional information from the foreign investor may have to be provided to the relevant government authority.
+If the company or branch needs to apply for a particular licence to carry out its business operations, additional information from the investors may have to be provided to the relevant government authority.